jaehughes/IDPDocs/docs/index.md

 Full resources including getting started guides and a list of parts can be found online on the resources page [here](resources.md).

+## Parts Lists and Kit Lists

+Full details of the availble parts and datasheets can be found on the Moodle site which can be found [here](https://www.vle.cam.ac.uk/course/view.php?id=163282).

 ## Assessment

 The assessment of the course has a number of different components.
 These are summarised below and the weighting and deadline given.
 Some assessment is performed at a group level, other at a sub-group level (e.g. for the electronics/software/mechanics) and the final report is assessed individually.
 The weeks of the deadline correspond to the weeks into the project: